 Is your senior dog getting the best care?

 Choosing the right vet is key in keeping your senior dog happy and healthy.
 Whether you currently have a vet or you’re looking for a new one, senior dogs need special attention, and as they age, their needs change.
+For example, they may need to have a supplement that’s good for dog joint problems added to their diet or have regular check-ups on their teeth.
 Do you feel comfortable that your senior dog will get the best care possible?
 Does your vet have experience with senior dogs?
 How is their senior dog health exam different from a standard health exam?
 What’s his or her approach to senior dog care?
 This is an important conversation to have with any vet.